Monitoring Model Deterioration with Explainable Uncertainty Estimation via Non-parametric Bootstrap: Methodology

 \subsubsection{Prediction Interval Construction}

-Calculating the estimate of the prediction interval is then a matter of joining the results from Section \ref{sec:modelvariancenoise} and \ref{sec:biasobsnoise}, in the same way as in \citet{kumar2012bootstrap}.
+Calculating the estimate of the prediction interval is then a matter of joining the results from the section of model variance noise and bias observation noise, in the same way as in \citet{kumar2012bootstrap}.
 As the estimate of $\beta(x)+\varepsilon(x)$ does not depend on any new sample, we can pre-compute this in advance by bootstrapping $B$ samples $X_b$, fit our model to each and calculate the $o_b^{(N)}$ using Equation (\ref{eq:biasobsnoise}).
 Now, given a new data point $x_0$ and $\alpha\in(0,1)$, we can estimate an $\alpha$ prediction interval around $x_0$ as follows.
 We again bootstrap $B$ samples $X_b$, fit our model to each and calculate the $m_b^{(N)}(x_0)$ values.
 Next, we form the set $C^{(N)}(x_0) := \{m_b^{(N)}(x_0) +o_b^{(N)} \mid b<B\}$, and our interval is then $(\texttt{start}, \texttt{end})$, where

 with $q_\xi(C^{(N)}(x_0))$ being the $\xi$'th quantile of $C^{(N)}(x_0)$.